domkirby/CF-Access-Login/README.md

 This WordPress plugin allows you to login to WordPress using a Cloudflare Access JSON Web Token (JWT).
 It works for websites that are protected by Cloudflare Access to require additional authentication to the WordPress admin area.

+## Installation
+Download the latest [Release ZIP](https://github.com/domkirby/CF-Access-Login/releases) from this repo and upload it to your site.
+The plugin will check this repo for future releases/updates.

 ## Use
 If you do not protect your WordPress site with Cloudflare Access, this plugin will do you no good!